5. Estimating and reporting

 |---|---|---|

-I’d like to have just the N, r-squared and Adjusted R-squared:
+I’d like to have just the N, r-squared and Adjusted R-squared, and a row indicating SEs are clustered or not:

 modelsummary(list("LM" = lm, "Robust" = lmrobust),